Looking for tips on how to stay healthy through cold and flu season (and beyond)? Here are 10 tips and natural remedies you won’t want to miss!

 Allowing fresh air in for even a few minutes each day can significantly reduce pollution in your home that could be suppressing your immune system.

 10. Listen To Your Body

-So often we are busy and don’t hear the small whispers from our body telling us that something isn’t right.
+So often we are busy and don’t hear the small whispers from our bodies telling us that something isn’t right.

 These whispers could be in the form of feeling tired, overly emotional, irritable, anxious, feeling a dull ache somewhere, or any other feeling that is noticeable but doesn’t require immediate attention.

 The thing is, we should give it attention.
 These subtle signs are our body’s way of telling us that something is wrong.
-If we don’t listen, our body will start to yell.
+If we don’t listen, our bodies will start to yell.